 Another great way to practice motocross on a regular basis is to join a riding club.
 There will likely be a joining fee and entry charges for meetups or races, but with that comes a degree of organisation, safety and supervision during rides.
-Desertmartin, in Northern Ireland, was purpose built for the MX Grand Prix and offers a challenging yet spectacular riding experience for its members.
+Desertmartin, in Northern Ireland, was purpose-built for the MX Grand Prix and offers a challenging yet spectacular riding experience for its members.

 Most of today’s SUVs and 4x4s never see a speck of mud, let alone roam around an all-terrain track.
-There are plenty of places around the UK where you can tear up a muddy field and fling a bit of top soil around.
+There are plenty of places around the UK where you can tear up a muddy field and fling a bit of topsoil around.
 But really, there is nothing quite like clambering over rocks and boulders, charging through rivers and getting well and truly stuck in the mud with a 4×4!

 If you’ve never been on a private off-road course before, be prepared to walk the route first as part of the initial risk assessment (suitable clothing for being out on the course is advisable).
-This is an important aspect of safety management and is even a technique that some grand prix racers use to familiarise themselves with a track.
+This is an important aspect of safety management and is even a technique that some Grand Prix racers use to familiarise themselves with a track.

 Whitecliff 4×4 Driving centre, near the Forest of Dean, Gloucestershire, offers an unparalleled off-road experience.
 The quarry-based site features steep inclines and declines, cross ruts, mud, water and cross-axle situations.
-They also cater to a wide-variety of abilities, offering intro, pro, adrenalin and even owner-driver courses (for those that want to test the mettle of their own vehicles).
+They also cater to a wide variety of abilities, offering intro, pro, adrenalin and even owner-driver courses (for those that want to test the mettle of their own vehicles).

-Ultra Adventure Driving in Wales not only have their own private off-road tracks, they also use spectacular, scenic tracks in the Ceriog Valley as well as ‘old Drover’s routes’ in the Berwyn and Clwydian mountain ranges.
+Ultra Adventure Driving in Wales not only have their own private off-road tracks, but they also use spectacular, scenic tracks in the Ceriog Valley as well as ‘old Drover’s routes’ in the Berwyn and Clwydian mountain ranges.
 There’s plenty of opportunity for off-road adrenaline, but also the chance to take in the local geology and wildlife too.

-The brilliant thing about quad bikes, or all-terrain vehicles (ATVs), is that they are agile, can conquer pretty much any ground and are relatively easy to ride too.
+The brilliant thing about quad bikes, or all-terrain vehicles (ATVs), is that they are agile, can conquer pretty much any ground and are relatively easy to ride to.
 They offer similar prowess to a 4×4 vehicle but with the full-on user experience of a bike.

 However, as with a bike, the rider is very exposed whilst using the vehicle.
 Basic safety measures like tough, protective clothing that will also keep you warm and dry is a wise choice.
 As the name indicates, an all-terrain vehicle can encounter, well, all terrains!
 So be prepared for mud, grit and gravel to come your way.
-Protective head gear is essential as there is no roll cage or bodywork to protect you if the quad overturns, or if you come across obstacles such as low-lying branches.
+Protective headgear is essential as there is no roll cage or bodywork to protect you if the quad overturns, or if you come across obstacles such as low-lying branches.

-Ashby Moto Park is the one of the best off-road Enduro practice tracks in the country.
+Ashby Moto Park is one of the best off-road Enduro practice tracks in the country.
 Located in the Midlands, the park features a ‘demanding and technical Enduro section’, as used by top Enduro and Motocross riders alike.
 The track is also available for hire for use by quad bikes.

 Nae Limits in Scotland offers riders the opportunity to traverse ravines, plunge into rivers and get down and dirty in the best that the Scottish countryside has to offer in any season – if you dare!
 With 3 separate locations to choose from, there is a course and experience level to suit all.